 Since the last inspection there has been no change in management arrangements.
 A review of the duty rota evidenced that the registered manager's hours, and the capacity in which these were worked, were clearly recorded.
-Discussion with staff/patients/representatives evidenced that the registered manager's working patterns supported effective engagement with patients, their representatives and the multi-professional team.
-Staff were able to identify the person in charge of the home in the absence of the registered manager/manager.
+Discussion with staff evidenced that the registered manager's working patterns supported effective engagement with patients, their representatives and the multi-professional team.
+Staff were able to identify the person in charge of the home in the absence of the registered manager.

 We discussed the arrangements in place in relation to the equality of opportunity for patients and the importance of staff being aware of equality legislation and recognising and responding to the diverse needs of patients.
-The equality data collected was managed in line with best practice.
+The registered person and registered manager had recently attended training with the Equality Commission and the equality data collected was managed in line with best practice.

-Review of the home's complaints records evidenced that systems were in place to ensure that complaints were managed in accordance with Regulation 24 of The Nursing Homes Regulations (Northern Ireland) 2005 and the DHSSPS Care Standards for Nursing Homes 2015.
+Review of the home's complaints records evidenced that there have been no complaints for some years however, systems were in place to ensure that complaints would be managed in accordance with Regulation 24 of The Nursing Homes Regulations (Northern Ireland) 2005 and the DHSSPS Care Standards for Nursing Homes 2015.